Podcast: Download

 As more and more scholars learn about the past, we find another definition of the term abstract thinking.

-Whereas we used to think the Greeks were the first in a lot of areas, more data helps us think “abstractly” about other cultures and timelines.
+Whereas we used to think the Greeks were the first to use serious critical thinking strategies in a lot of areas of life, more data helps us think “abstractly” about other cultures and timelines.
 We are literally removing and pulling away from a territorialized form of thinking and including more history to form a new and more nuanced picture of human development.

 The more information we need to consider, the more abstract things become.